 EFRAG recognizes this problem, and, while it doesn't propose a full solution, at least shares a detailed comparison guide between ESRS and ISSB.
 The ISSB has also begun working directly with EFRAG to help align the two sets of sustainability reporting standards.

 As you're likely already aware, the EU is implementing several new, major sustainability rules, laws, and disclosure requirements in 2024 and beyond, including the ESRS.
 For organizations in the early stages of their sustainability reporting journey, we have a few general recommendations, additional reading, and suggested next steps:

-Materiality assessment - Materiality is a foundational aspect of the ESRS standards.
+Materiality assessment - Double materiality is a foundational aspect of the ESRS standards.
 Before collecting data or preparing your first ESRS report, you need to conduct a “Materiality Assessment” to determine what your sustainability opportunities, risks, impacts, and priorities are in order to properly report sustainability information under the ESRS.
-A materiality assessment is a project which determines and ranks the most material and impactful themes for your business based on market data, stakeholder interviews, and surveys.
+A materiality assessment is a project which determines and ranks the most material and impactful themes for your business based on market data, stakeholder interviews, surveys, scenario planning, and financial analysis.
 For example, a healthcare company might focus on healthcare access, affordability, innovation, and its supply chain.
 A bank should focus on ethics, financial controls, and the Scope 3 emissions in its business and lending portfolio.
 Pick and rank the right sustainability themes depending on your organization’s mission, sector, model, value chain, and ESG maturity.
 ESRS specifically uses the the lens of double materiality, meaning both sustainability impacts and financial impacts must be looked at together.
 According to the EU Commission: "all [ESRS] standards and all disclosure requirements and data points within each standard will be subject to materiality assessment by the undertaking, with the exception of the disclosure requirements specified in the 'General disclosures' standard"